 In addition to the permanent exhibitions housed in our Museum, the Society mounts special exhibitions during Heritage Week (April-May) and Council’s Emerge Festival (September) each year.
+Our current special exhibition is:

 Our next exhibition, Celebrating Willoughby City’s Heritage, Cultures and Communities.